Wappsto/wappsto-cli/README.md

 ### foreground

 The folder where the foreground files will be stored.
+Default 'foreground'.

 ### background

 The folder where the background files will be stored.
+Default 'background'.

 ### port

 The port the web server will serve the Wapp on.
+Default '3000'.

 ## Related